ColinAhrendsen/Hello-World/README.md

 ## _Project Title_

-"Hello World"
+"Hello World, SUummary of Data"

 ## _Description_

-Practice Github by using sample repository
+Practice Github by using this sample repository.
+Created sample data in excel to use for this project.
+What I did was type in random numbers in 3 columns and then did the average of all of those, the count, and the sum.
+What I found was that the sum was 13721.
+The Average was 527.7307692, and the count was 26.

 ## _Tools Used_

-Used Linkedin Learning course to understand how to used GitHub
+Used Excelk to track and analyze data.

 ## _Files Used_

-Didn't use any files
+Hello_World/
+├── README.md
+├──

 ## _How to Run Program_

-Hello_World/
-└──
-    │── README.md
-    │── pgmname1.R
-    │── filename1.csv
-    │── examples.html

 ## _Additional Information_